 Sharing File Links

 It is also a good practice to encourage the sharing of a link to a file location in Library, instead of posting or emailing files as attachments.
 You can email links to Library files or easily share them through News Articles, Activity Updates, Discussions, or Direct Messages.
-Simply hover over your Library item, click "Copy link" from the popover menu, and hot link it in your published or posted content.
+Just right-click on your Library item (or click directly on its three-dot action menu icon), select "Copy link", and hot link it in your published or posted content.

 Using the Recommend feature is also a great way to put focus on key documentation and make it stand out to anyone browsing through a Volume.